 On the first Monday of the month a traditional or modern moʻolelo depicting the culture, values, language or traditions of Hawaiʻi, will be shared through a virtual platform.
 These mo‘olelo promote literacy within the classroom and home, and encourage ʻohana to read and learn together.
-Moʻolelo are shared by staff and guest storytellers and will air starting in October 2020.
+Moʻolelo are shared by staff and guest storytellers.

 In the 1820’s, Kauikeaouli, Kamehameha III was the catalyst for the rise of literacy in Hawaiʻi.
 He stated, “ ʻO Koʻu Aupuni, he Aupuni palapala koʻu.
 My kingdom shall be a kingdom of literacy”.
 Within our moʻokalaleo, we share a literacy component that extends our moʻolelo journey.

 Weekly, a Mo‘o ‘Ōlelo, a succession of Hawaiian words or phrases will be shared.
 The mana‘o behind each word or phrase relates to the mo‘olelo being presented.
 This component will enhance cultural awareness and knowledge through Hawaiian language.